Anthony Furlano, D.O.

 Patient StoriesReceiving care for COVID-19 while pregnantApril 27, 2021

-It’s still dark outside; the weather is bitter and cold.
-It’s the perfect day to get together with good friends, reflect on life, walk the countryside, and bring home that trophy buck or prize pheasant.
-You’re fully prepared this year; your scope is right on, you’ve scouted out the perfect spot for your stand and you’ve been punching paper targets for months.
-But is your body ready?
+It’s still dark outside.
+The weather is bitter and cold.
+It’s the perfect day to get together with good friends, reflect on life, walk the countryside and bring home that trophy buck or prize pheasant.
+You’re fully prepared this year.
+Your scope is right on, you’ve scouted out the perfect spot for your stand and you’ve been punching paper targets for months.
+But is your heart ready?

-Like any sport, hunting requires the participants to train, focus, and be mentally and physically fit for the activity required.
-When hunters aren’t in shape, their trips can sometimes end in tragedy.
+Like any sport, hunting requires participants to train, focus, and be mentally and physically fit for the activity required.
+When hunters aren’t in shape, their trips sometimes can end in tragedy.
 Hunting may be the most demanding physical exertion some hunters experience all year.

 Dragging a heavy deer through the snow or brush can be exceptionally stressful on the heart.
 Studies show that excitement of sighting a deer can send a hunter’s heart rate soaring.
 This excitement, combined with strenuous hunting activity, can put a physically unfit hunter at risk of a heart attack.